Neermita18/Neermita18/README.md

 ## I'm currently working on 🔭

 - [ ] Analysis of Multiomics Data of Breast Cancer to identify biomarkers and create a pipeline to predict tumor stages @ BITS Pilani <br>
-- [ ] Spatial Gene Enhancement using the integration of single cell sequences with spatial image data @ IITJ<br>
+- [ ] Spatial Gene Enhancement using the integration of single cell sequences with spatial image data @ IIT Jodhpur<br>
-- [ ] Utilising tumor PET/CT scans to assess the tumor gene mutations using Multi-task learning with Transformers @ IITJ
+- [ ] Utilising tumor PET/CT scans to assess the tumor gene mutations using Multi-Task Learning with Transformers @ IIT Jodhpur